D-Carrillo/POSbackend/README.md

   4. Navigate to server folder and use "npm install express" in the terminal.
   5. Navigate to the POS folder and use "npm install react-scripts", "npm install react-icons" in the terminal.
   6. Start application using "npm start".
+  7. If facing issues, use the link to local host repository: https://github.com/D-Carrillo/POS11-Uma.git

 ## 🌐 Webstie Link:
 https://gentle-desert-0fe0da310.6.azurestaticapps.net/